-The Solvency II best estimate liability is valued using a risk-free rate curve with an allowance for a credit risk adjustment and an MA or VA where applicable.
+The Solvency II best estimate liability is valued using a risk-free rate curve with an allowance for an MA or VA where applicable.

 Following guidance from the PRA, the Solvency II best estimate liabilities for reinsured business in matching adjustment portfolios are discounted at a risk free rate.
 This increases gross of reinsurance best estimate liabilities, with an equal increase to the reinsurance asset, thus have no impact on best estimate liabilities net of reinsurance.